Caldicott Guardian

 All NHS organisations and local authorities which provide social services must have a Caldicott Guardian.

 The Caldicott Guardian for this surgery is Dr. G.P.
-Hopkinson and the deputy is Julia Baptie.
+Hopkinson and the deputy is Dr B Qureshi.

 When making decisions or giving guidance, the Caldicott Guardian refers to the Caldicott Principles,